arangodb/docs/3.11/foxx-reference-modules-queues.md

 //     at ...
 ```

-Otherwise the queue will be returned:
+Otherwise, the queue is returned:

 ```js
 const queue1 = queues.create("some-queue");